fued1011-2/Gamble-Game/README.md

 - Xcode 15 or later
 - iOS 17 SDK
-- For online play: running Socket.IO server on `localhost:3000`
+- For online play: running Socket.IO server on `localhost:3000` from the **Gamble-Server** repository

 ---